CityOfNewYork/patterns-cli/readme.md

 ![The Mayor's Office for Economic Opportunity](NYCMOEO_SecondaryBlue256px.png)

-[The Mayor's Office for Economic Opportunity](http://nyc.gov/opportunity) (NYC Opportunity) is committed to sharing open source software that we use in our products.
+[The Mayor's Office for Economic Opportunity](http://nyc.gov/opportunity) (NYC Opportunity) is committed to sharing open-source software that we use in our products.
 Feel free to ask questions and share feedback. **Interested in contributing?** See our open positions on [buildwithnyc.github.io](http://buildwithnyc.github.io/).
 Follow our team on [Github](https://github.com/orgs/CityOfNewYork/teams/nycopportunity) (if you are part of the [@cityofnewyork](https://github.com/CityOfNewYork/) organization) or [browse our work on Github](https://github.com/search?q=nycopportunity).